pabloparejo/djangoShop/README.md

 djangoShop
 ==========

 This is a Django shop that sells bikes, books and music.
-[Expanded University Project]

-The project has no database, to use it you should type `$ ./manage.py syncdb`
+It began as an university project but I decided to expand it and use almost all the html5 features that we was taught.

 You can access the demo on heroku: